bennyguitar/CollapseClick/README.md

 // 3.
-View for each CollapseClickCell\'s Content
+View for the Content of each CollapseClickCell
 //    - This is the View that appears when you OPEN a cell.
 //    - This can be a .XIB, or a dynamically created view, etc.